| Article Index |

 We can see list of environments:

-In lower part of screen there are panels for SOAP and REST services, custom properties and JDBC connections:
+In lower part of screen there are panels for SOAP and REST services, JDBC connections and custom properties, that we will be modifying in turn:

-We’ll start configuring our environment by selecting “edit service values” button:
+We’ll start configuring our environment by selecting "Edit service values" button (the gears icon):

 Only thing of interest here is new endpoint address.
 Also, we want to set up new database configuration: